Cadasta/cadasta-docs/en/03-projects.md

 * Member Permissions.

-To change any of these aspects of your project, navigate to your project page, and then click the three dots on the upper right of your screen.
+To change any of these aspects of your project, navigate to your project page, and then click **More actions** button in on the upper right of your screen.

 ![](/assets/edit-project-info.png)

 From there, select the item that needs to be edited.

-#### Editing a Project Boundary
+### Editing a Project Boundary

 Once you've navigated to the Edit Project Boundary page, you have a few options for making edits.